 Toyo ML210 Lathe

 My Toyo lathe is the model ML-210, little brother to the ML-360.
 The “210” in the model name indicates the distance between centres (in millimetres).
 So, it's a little guy.
-Manufactured in Japan by Sakai Special Camera company, it has many similarities to the Unimat 3, but probably the nearest equivalent today is the Proxxon PD 250/E, manufactured in Germany.
+Manufactured in Japan by Sakai Special Camera company, it has many similarities to the Unimat 3.
+Proxxon used to make the Proxxon PD 210, which appeared to be identical to the Toyo ML-210, except for the labels and paint colours.
+Probably the nearest equivalent today is the Proxxon PD 250/E, manufactured in Germany.

 As you can see, this is a screw-cutting lathe.
 My set of change wheels is incomplete, but I can cut 9 different thread pitches from 0.5–1.5 mm.